This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 This may not be a big deal to some but in my country bridges usually don’t move, neither up nor down, unless they are taken by an unexpected flood.
 Therefore, I find it quite amusing to watch the bridge sinking and don’t even mind the usual half an hour delay until it reappears.

-In the antiquity, Corinth was one of the largest and most important city-states in Greece.
-It’s fame and wealth come from both strategic position and rich soil of the surrounding plains.
+In antiquity, Corinth was one of the largest and most important city-states in Greece.
+Its fame and wealth come from both a strategic position and the rich soil of the surrounding plains.
 Curiously, it was also famous for its Temple of Aphrodite, employing around 1000 prostitutes called hetaira who were contributing largely to the wealth of the city.

 When passing through the area of Isthmos, Acrocorinth is hard to miss.
 Sitting on a lonely rocky hillock in the middle of the Corinthian plains its 575 meters tall silhouette is clearly visible from mails away.